This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Option #1: Stonehenge Tour

 What I loved about this Stonehenge tour is that the ‘henge itself was a very small part of the day.
 The tour beelines immediately to Stonehenge first thing in the morning before it becomes too overrun with tourists.
-Note: Entrance to Stonehenge requires an additional cash fee of £19.00 per adult.
+Note: Entrance to Stonehenge requires an additional cash fee of £23 per adult.

 What then follows is an exciting day of exploring the English countryside.
 The next stop was the Avebury Stone Circles, which are a less touristy version of what Stonehenge basically is.
 After this, to my very great delight, was a bit of a Harry Potter themed stop.
 Looking back, this might actually be what sold me on this tour.

 The town of Lacock is an extremely well preserved medieval city that has been used quite a lot as a filming location.
 Harry Potter is one of the films included (Godric’s Hollow anyone?), and there are many spots throughout the town that you would recognize from the movies.
-My husband and I actually squeezed in a stop to Lacock Abbey during lunch to see the set of a Hogwarts corridor.
+My husband and I squeezed in a stop to Lacock Abbey during lunch to see the set of a Hogwarts corridor.

 The final stop of the day was Castle Combe, which is one of the most picture-perfect villages in England.
 Looking for a full tour of cute little villages like this?
 The Cotswolds tour (discussed below) may be more up your ally.